Rick Scott agenda push baffles GOP - NewsBreak

 “I think he’s aware of that but seems intent on charging forward,” he added.
 “In his case, when he speaks it has added weight because he’s the chair of the NRSC.”

-In a recent interview with the Associated Press, Scott compared himself to Civil War general Ulysses S. Grant.
+In a recent interview with The Associated Press, Scott compared himself to Ulysses S. Grant, the former Union general and president.

 His most controversial proposals are to require all Americans to pay some income tax, if only a small amount, and to sunset all federal legislation in five years.
 He points out that currently more than half of all Americans don’t pay any income tax.